 I'm officially in the triple digits of sobriety.
 It was a completely different season when I started this challenge and here I am soon to enter summer a healthier version of myself.
 Hello World!

 This week-end I was reminded how much money I used to spend on drinking.
-We went with a group from school to a hotel on the Red Sea to sit around the pool and beach to relax.
+Husband and I went with staff social week-end to a hotel on the Red Sea to sit around the pool and beach to relax.
 Drank bottled water and a couple of lemonades that were a bit too sweet, while each bad Egyptian beer was $5.
 I didn't see our bill for the week-end, but I would have doubled our expenses, making our trip $100+ more just in shitty beer.

-I am proud of the work I've done to address my ghosts since becoming an adult, even while I was drinking.
-I may not have seen how my alcoholic-laced childhood, my own drinking, my perfectionism and anxiety were all connected, I did work on pieces of the puzzle independently since my twenties.
+I am proud of the work I've done to address my ghosts since becoming an adult, even while I was drinking I did some of this work.
+I may not have seen how my alcoholic-laced childhood, my own drinking, my perfectionism and anxiety were all connected, but I did work on pieces of the puzzle independently since my twenties.
 Now I'm trying out my newest lens: effects of addiction.

 Starting as early as 2005, I had goals to end being a "yes girl" at work.
-Later I learned the term "work place martyr" and realized I was one of those too-first one in and last one to leave and resentful of everyone who didn't work as hard as me.
-The cross I would bare was doing the jobs of others because they incompetent so I had double the work of "everyone."
+Later I learned the term "work place martyr" and realized I was one of those too.
+First one in to work and last one to leave fueling my resentment of everyone who didn't work as hard as me.
+The cross I would bare was to do the jobs of others because they "incompetent" or "lazy" in my eyes.

-One thing I've really gotten the hang of is not working unnecessary work hours.
-I hardly ever take work home-starting this year.
+One thing I've really gotten the hang of is not working unnecessary hours.
+This year I hardly ever take work home.
 Yay me!

-One thing that I really need to keep present is doing only my job, not taking on other people's jobs or creating jobs for myself as I see the need.
-A quote from "After The Tears" sums up some of the current issues I want to focus on under the umbrella of team player.
+One thing that I really need to keep present in my mind is doing only my job.
+I can't take on other people's jobs or create jobs for myself as I see the need.
+A quote from "After The Tears" sums up some of the current issues I want to focus on under the umbrella of team player: